 - 1 teaspoon baking soda

 - pinch of teaspoon kosher salt

 Heat your oven to 350° F. Beat the peanut butter and sugars with a mixer on medium-high speed until fluffy, which should take about 2-3 minutes.

 Then, reduce the speed to low and add in the eggs, baking soda, vanilla, and salt, beating constantly.
 To form cookies, roll tablespoonfuls of the dough into balls and place on a lightly greased baking sheet, spacing them about 2 inches apart, as the dough will spread out during baking.

-Let cool slightly on the baking sheet before trying to remove them so they don’t crumble, then transfer the cookies wire racks to cool completely.
-Store the cookies in an airtight container at room temperature for up to 5 days…but let’s be honest, they’ll never last that long!
+Let cookies cool slightly on the baking sheet before trying to remove them so they don’t crumble, then transfer the cookies to wire racks to cool them completely.
+Store these tasty cookies in an airtight container at room temperature for up to 5 days…but let’s be honest, they’ll never last that long!